The Breeders: Mountain Battles and Fate to Fatal (2008–10)

 Mountain Battles was released in April 2008 on 4AD.
 It features Kim and Kelley, Jose Medeles, and Mando Lopez.
 They went to Refraze Recording Studio in Dayton, Ohio to record and mix the majority of the tracks.

 The Breeders' third EP, Fate to Fatal was released on April 21, 2009.
-It contains a Bob Marley cover ("Chances Are") and a song with vocals by Mark Lanegan.
+It contains a Bob Marley cover ("Chances Are") and a song with vocals by Mark Lanegan ("The Last Time").
 The title track was recorded at The Fortress Studios, London, by The Go!
 Team producer Gareth Parton.
 The music video featured the Arch Rival Roller Girls, a St. Louis roller derby league.

 They curated an edition of the All Tomorrow's Parties festival in May 2009 in Minehead, England.
 They played the ATP New York 2010 music festival in Monticello, New York, in September 2010.

 LSXX and All Nerve (2012–present)

 In 2012, the reunited Last Splash lineup of Kim and Kelley, Macpherson, and Wiggs announced a tour to coincide with a 20th anniversary reissue by 4AD of Last Splash, entitled LSXX.
 The tour began in the US, continued in Europe, Australia, and South America, and included the Deerhunter-curated All Tomorrow's Parties festival.
 A teaser video was made by the band showing the reunited lineup in rehearsal.

-In a June 2016 article, Stereogum reported that the band was in their Ohio studio recording a follow up to Mountain Battles, and that Courtney Barnett, who was in town for the Nelsonville Music Festival, recorded some backup vocals for one of the album's songs.
+In a June 2016 article, Stereogum reported that the band was in their Ohio studio recording a follow-up to Mountain Battles, and that Courtney Barnett, who was in town for the Nelsonville Music Festival, recorded some backup vocals for one of the album's songs.

-A single, "Wait in the Car", was released on October 3, 2017, and is part of an upcoming seven-inch series to be issued by 4AD.
-The song will be available on three different seven-inch records, limited to only 1,500 copies.
+A single, "Wait in the Car", was released on October 3, 2017: as well as the digital release, it came out as three different seven-inch records limited to only 1,500 copies.
 Rolling Stone described the song as "a classic Breeders bruiser, clocking it at two minutes, and packed with punchy drums, sugar-rush power chords, and lead riffs".
 During a BBC interview with Lauren Laverne on October 13, 2017, Kim revealed that the band expected to release a new album in 2018, possibly on the 4AD label.
-The 4AD Label announced on January 9, 2018, that the new album, All Nerve, would be released on March 2, 2018.
+4AD announced on January 9, 2018, that the new album, All Nerve, would be released on March 2, 2018.
 The title track was released as the album's second single on the same day.
 All Nerve, was released as planned on March 2, 2018.

 In March 2021, the band released their first new recording in over three years: A cover of His Name is Alive's "The Dirt Eaters."
 The cover is part of a forthcoming 4AD covers compilation, entitled Bills and Aches and Blues.